Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

+In part 2, the BCH formula converges because the factors of $\eps$ in its inputs accumulate.
+The fact that it matches the group law in $G[[\eps]]_0/\eps^n$ is the same calculation as the usual interpretation of the BCH formula as a convergent Taylor series expansion.

+In part 3, \equ{e:can} seems more general than \equ{e:candeg}, since in the former an input $g$ has the form \eqref{e:gexp}, while in the latter $g = \exp(\eps x)$.
+This extra generality is superficial, since we can obtain \equ{e:can} from \equ{e:candeg} by taking partial derivatives. \end{proof}

-Since one construction of $G[[\eps]]_0$ only depends on the Lie algebra $L$, or alternatively using the Baker-Campbell-Hausdorff formula \eqref{e:bch}, the statistics $\can_G(\omega)$ and $\ccan_G(\omega)$ actually only depend on $L$ and not otherwise on $G$.
-When $G$ is semisimple but not semisimple, then we can replace $G$ with $G_{\min}$ and recognize it as a product of simple factors by \equ{e:gprod}.
+Since the construction of $G[[\eps]]_0$ via the BCH formula only depends on the Lie algebra $L$, the statistic $\can_G(\omega)$ only depends on $L$ and not otherwise on $G$.
+Likewise $\ccan_G(\omega)$ only depends on $L$ and the adjoint action of $G$ on $L$.
+Thus

+when $G$ is semisimple, and we can assume at this moment that $G = G_{\min}$.
+If $G = G_{\min}$, then it is a product of simple factors by \equ{e:gprod}.
 Then $\can_G(\omega)$ and $\ccan_G(\omega)$ are each the minimum of their values for the separate factors: